Mark R. Thompson: Academic career

-He previously held permanent positions as a lecturer at the Universität Münster, the Bundeswehr University Munich, the TU Dresden, and the University of Glasgow, where he was promoted to senior lecturer, and was a full professor at the FAU Erlangen-Nürnberg where he also served as associate dean as well as director of the North America Studies Center.
+He previously held permanent positions as a lecturer at the University of Münster, the University of the Bundeswehr Munich, the TU Dresden, and the University of Glasgow, where he was promoted to senior lecturer, and was a full professor at the FAU Erlangen-Nürnberg where he also served as associate dean as well as director of the North America Studies Center.
 He has also held several visiting positions: as acting chair professor and a director of the Southeast Asia program at the University of Passau, Germany, and as a visiting scholar at the University of California Berkeley as well as a visiting professor at Keio University, Japan, the University for Peace, Costa Rica, De La Salle University, the Philippines, and Thammasat University, Thailand.
 He became Professor of Politics at the Department of Asian and International Studies at the City University of Hong Kong in 2010 and was head of that department from 2015 to 2022.
 In 2023, he was promoted to chair professor in the Department of Public and International Affairs.